julianx96/FTDI_Webserver/README.md

 Server
 ---
-The server can be setup page for the FTDI Module can be reached by the URL http:127.0.0.1:5000/setup
+The server setup page for the FTDI Module can be reached by the URL http:127.0.0.1:5000/setup

 By clicking the Apply Button you will get redirectet to the GUI control page